aconamos/typst-docs/CS2100-MT2.typ

 - Set equality: The formal definition: $A = B <=> A subset.eq B and B subset.eq A$.

 == Useful Properties
-1. Closure
-2. Connectedness of a relation - strong & weak
+1. Connectedness of a relation - strong & weak

-// == Procedures
-// === Proof Structure

 == Types of Proof
 === Direct Proof